mdoliashvili/React/README.md

 Rick and Morty React App

      This is a React-based Single Page Application (SPA) that fetches and displays data from the Rick and Morty API.
 The app provides information about characters, episodes, and locations from the show.

 Features

      React Router for seamless navigation

      API Integration using fetch or axios

      Custom Hooks for optimized state management

      Responsive Design for mobile and desktop compatibility

      Animations for a smooth user experience

 API Used

         This app uses the Rick and Morty API to fetch data.

+SCREENS

 Main Page